Download the University Honors brochure to learn more.

 It will be tracked in a new UHP online database.
 You will be able to upload your learning portfolio URL to the new database.
 If you stay with iWebfolio, you do not need to upload a URL.

-The URL listed in the database will be the learning portfolio that your University Honors academic advisor will use when checking your completion of UHP requirements, including annual status checks.
+The URL listed in the database will be the learning portfolio that your University Honors academic advisor will use when checking your completion of UHP requirements, including annual progress reviews.
 If your learning portfolio URL changes, it is your responsibility to update your learning portfolio URL in the database.

 UHP students will also be able to use the new database to check their honors status online.
-It will show honors seminars you've taken, experiential learning projects completed, etc.
+It will show honors seminars you've taken, self-designed and pre-approved experiences completed, etc.

 Because students can build learning portfolios in the platform of their choice, we do not have a template for you to download and incorporate.
 While students with portfolios in iWebfolio can continue to use that template, we do not have templates for other platforms.
 Rather, we have provided a webpage that outlines what should be included in your portfolio (the structure and content).